tdloveless/iu-vlsi/HW/HW1.md

 **Due Date:** Feb.
 6, 2025 @ 1:15pm

-**Description:** This assignment will survey what yo= u have learned thus far using problems from R. Baker’s “CMOS Circuit Desig= n, Layout, and Simulation”
+**Description:** This assignment will survey what you have learned thus far using problems from R. Baker’s “CMOS Circuit Design, Layout, and Simulation”

 ![baker4](./baker4th.jpg)